 Pork belly

-Try to find one that has more meat than fat.
 Some people who don’t like fattiness may use other cuts like pork shoulder.
 However, thit kho tastes best with pork belly.
-I don’t like pork fat and always discard the fat when eating but I always use pork belly.
+Although I avoid pork fat and always discard it when eating, I still choose pork belly for this dish.
+Try to find a piece that has more meat than fat.

 Related: this lemongrass pork belly recipe will show you a different way to cook this cut of pork if you are interested.

-You will need sugar to make the caramel sauce.
+You will need sugar to make the sauce.
 In the video, I used golden granulated sugar, which is less refined than white granulated sugar, but there’s no other differences.
 Vietnamese families always use granulated sugar for this dish.
 We don’t use brown sugar.
+Make sure you watch it closely since it can burn really fast and be really careful when adding water.

 Eggs

 There is another variation of the dish where the boiled eggs are fried until they have a blistered and golden crust before being cooked with the meat.
-Though it is really on another level of deliciousness compared to simply using boiled eggs, it’s kinda a pain to fry those boiled eggs with all the blistering and splashing.
-You may want to give it a try if you aren’t afraid of those cons :).
+Though it is really on another level of deliciousness compared to simply using boiled eggs, it’s kinda a pain to fry those boiled eggs due to the blistering and splashing.
+You may want to give it a try if you aren’t afraid of those drawbacks :).

 When you want to eat it, thaw and reheat on the stove, at which point you can add some eggs if you want.
 We tried it ourselves and felt that the flavors were not impacted.

-Vietnamese families usually serve thit kho tau (or thit kho trung) with white rice.
+You can serve thit kho with steamed rice for a traditional Vietnamese dinner.
 Another option is to serve it with steamed sticky rice (such as xoi xeo sticky rice with mung bean), also a classic combination in Vietnam.

 Thit kho tau can even be eaten with banh mi.
 Slice the pork belly and eggs into thinner pieces and stuff inside banh mi.
 Then drizzle some sauce over and sprinkle some black pepper.